Row Counts of Tables in a SQL Schema and Database: PostgreSQL vs. YugabyteDB

 In order to create a test setup, I simply installed YugabyteDB on my laptop, created a database

-example, and loaded the Northwind dataset – all of which only took a few minutes to do.
+example, and loaded the Northwind dataset.
+This only took a few minutes.
 For the purpose of simplicity, we’re going to use the default

 yugabyte user for the operations below.
 However, creating a dedicated user for each of these datasets with the appropriate privileges is the recommended best practice.